On the Separability of Information in Diffusion Models: Mutual Information and Guidance

 \section{Mutual Information and Guidance}

 It is possible to use \cref{eq:InformationRateDiffusion} to estimate the mutual information between two high-dimensional random variables.
-Given a set of pairs $\{(\vx{\ss ^{(i)}}, \vy{\ss ^{(i)}})\}{\ss _{i=1}^{N}}$ we can train an entropy-matching model to reconstruct the distribution of $\mX$ given $\mY$ and, separately,\footnote{In practice, the same network can parameterize both the conditional and unconditional drifts.
-For example, in class-conditioned image models, class labels are randomly dropped during training and replaced with a learned null embedding, allowing the model to learn the unconditional drift \citep{Ho2022}.} the marginal distribution of $\mX$.
+Given a set of pairs $\{(\vx{\ss ^{(i)}}, \vy{\ss ^{(i)}})\}{\ss _{i=1}^{N}}$ we can train an entropy-matching model to reconstruct the distribution of $\mX$ given $\mY$ and, separately, the marginal distribution of $\mX$.
 The difference in neural entropy between the two approximates $I(\mX; \mY)$.
-This approach is closely related to the results in \cite{Franzese24}.
-Specifically, their Eq.\ (19) says
+This approach is closely related to the results in \cite{Franzese24,Kong24}.
+Specifically, Eq.\ (19) in the former says

-up to terms that vanish as $\T \to 0$.
+up to terms that vanish as $\T \to 0$, and when the $\e_\th$'s are a good approximation of their true values $\e^{\star}_\th$.
 We give an alternative derivation of this result in \cref{sec:MINDE}.
 Notice that \cref{eq:EntropyMatchingMINDE} also works with score-matching models, with $\e_\th$ replaced by the corresponding $\bm{s}_\th$.
 The main advantage of entropy-matching is that it links the information stored in the network to the effort required to reconstitute $\finP$.
 For now, we consider how \cref{eq:MINDE} helps us better understand classifier-free guidance (CFG) \citep{Ho2022}.

 In image models, $\mX$ denotes images and $\mY$ the corresponding class labels. \cite{Dhariwal2021} show that the quality of generated samples can be improved, at the cost of decreased diversity, by forcing the model to adhere more strongly to the conditioning variable.
 If \cref{eq:ReverseSDE} evolves $\inP$ to $\P(\vx_\t, \t | \vy)$ at time $\t$, the conditioning on $\vy$ can be amplified by modifying the drift vectors to sample from $\P(\vx_\t, \t | \vy) \P(\vy | \vx_\t, \t)^w$ instead, where $w > 0$ is a parameter we can control. \cite{Ho2022} accomplish this by constructing an implicit classifier $\P(\vy| \vx_\t, \t) \propto \P(\vx_\t, \t | \vy)/ \P(\vx_\t, \t)$, which has the score